Compaya/slate/source/includes/_sms.md

 }
 ```

-This endpoint lets you see how much credit you have left on your CPSMS.dk account.
+This endpoint lets you see how many credits you have left on your account.

 ### HTTP Request